The integrated partners setup guide explains how to connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

 More details about the click lookback window here.

-This is the tracking link that contains all the setup information you have set for it.
+This is the attribution link that contains all the setup information you have set for it.

-As AppsFlyer doesn't save partner's tracking links, copy the generated link and send it to the partner to be activated when your leads click on a corresponding ad.
+As AppsFlyer doesn't save partner's attribution links, copy the generated link and send it to the partner to be activated when your leads click on a corresponding ad.

 This slider allows you to set the maximum time from impression to install.
 Only installs (first launches) that take place within this lookback window, following an ad impression, are attributed to the partner, providing there was no other relevant ad click.